hkaab/elevator.manager/README.md

   "hasSwappedCard": true
 }
 ```
-Response (200): An empty body indicating the request has been accepted and is being processed.
+Response (201 Accepted): An empty body indicating the request has been accepted and is being processed.

 📖 API Documentation (Swagger)